Pulled Pork Sandwich with Coleslaw

 For the Sandwich

-• Pickled red onions – Recipe below.
+• Pickled red onions – See recipe below.

 For Quick Pickled Red Onions

-• Red onion – Sliced thinly.
+• Red onion – Sliced thinly so they pickle quickly and evenly.

 Close-up shot of Pulled Pork Sandwich with Coleslaw on a plate.